Lip and Tongue Ties

 Are lip-tie or tongue-tie procedures painful?

 Lip-tie and tongue-tie procedures are generally not very painful, especially when performed on infants and young children.
-Numbing agents or local anesthesia are used to ensure comfort during the procedure.
+Numbing agents or local anesthesia can be used to help ensure comfort during the procedure.
 Afterward, there may be mild soreness or discomfort, but most children recover quickly, especially with the use of a laser, which reduces bleeding and promotes faster healing.
 Infants can typically breastfeed immediately after the procedure.
-Our office also offers a few choices for dental sedation to make the experience more pleasant for patients.
+Our office also offers a few choices for dental sedation if needed to make the experience more pleasant for patients.